Skip to content

 2Benefits are only paid for services from nib recognised providers.
 A recognised provider is someone who provides a health service, like a dentist, optometrist, remedial massage therapist or physiotherapist who meet the following criteria: (i) They must work in a private practice; and (ii) They must have professional qualifications recognised by nib.
 For more information and to find a nib recognised provider, visit our Extras Covers.

-3Price is based on a Single in NSW at September 2022 and includes the Australian Government Rebate for a Single aged < 65 with a taxable income of $90,000 or less in the financial year ending 30 June 2023, 4% direct debit discount, 0% age-based discount, $750 excess per calendar year and assumes a Lifetime Health Cover loading of 0% for your hospital price.
+3Price is based on a Single in NSW who wants to start their cover on August 2024.
+The price includes the Australian Government Rebate for a Single aged <65 with a taxable income of $97,000 or less in the financial year ending 30 June 2025.
+4% direct debit discount, 0% age-based discount, $750 excess per calendar year and assumes a Lifetime Health Cover loading of 0% for your hospital price.

 8Lifetime Health Cover (LHC) is a Government initiative aimed at encouraging people to take out private hospital cover earlier in life, and maintain it.
 The loading applies for 10 years of continuous hospital cover.
 For every year you put off signing up for hospital cover, another 2% will be added up to a maximum of 70%.
 So if you wait until you’re 40, you’ll pay 20% more than someone on the same cover who joined when they were 31.
 For more information on LHC, visit Lifetime Health Cover loading.